-+ISM4318, Agile Project Management 3 hrs., 3 crs.
++ISM4318, Agile Project Management

 This course will cover the knowledge of agile principles and improve skills with agile techniques.
 Students will explore many approaches to agile such as Serum, Kanban, Lean, extreme programming (XP) and test-driven development (TDD.)
 A focus will be given to project management institutes (PMI) content domains for certification for agile practitioners, known as the PMI agile certified practitioner (PMI-ACP).